 Rejected By Crayola – 5 Colors From Real Life That Would Never Make The Cut

-The thought of ending Summer vacation and heading back to school never appealed to me as a kid or a grown up.
+The thought of attending school never appealed to me as a kid or a grown up.
 The only redeeming value I could find in the whole process was the prospect of getting a new box of Crayola Crayons.
 Not just any box of Crayola’s the big 64 box with the built in sharpener.
 There was just something about having that amenity of sharp crayons at my disposal that made me feel as rich as a Rockefeller.

 One thing about the big box of 64 crayons that I never understood was the need for so many similar colors.
 What really is the difference between red-orange and orange-red?
 That is why I have come up with my own spectrum of colors that I think really would give the user a better handle on artistic design and impression.
 Sadly the Crayola people do not share my sense of chromatic creativity and all of my suggestions for colors have been categorically denied.
 Here are 5 of my favorite colors that Crayola forgot.